 Since 2012, his son Bill Jr. has begun to work the land.
 In the last five years, the family has planted peaches, pears, plums, cherries, raspberries, blueberries, and fourteen new varieties of apples, including many heirlooms, and a few that are native to New England!
 They have also added a school-grade playground, started a cafe, and added to the farm store which currently sells cider doughnuts, pies, ice cream, fudge, and gifts, as well as local meats, cheeses, wines, hard ciders, coffees, pickled goods, and gifts, in addition to unique Apple Acres Products which have been featured in the Bangor Daily News, Boston Globe, and the Rachel Ray show.

-The farm now also offers events year round, such as weddings, pig roasts, hikes, workshops, and new in 2016, a yoga studio, and a summer camp.
-The farm is also building an addition to expand its cafe, and a cider barn where we they will make hard cider and vinegar as well as sweet cider.
+The farm now also offers events year round, such as weddings, a bluegrass festival, hikes, workshops, and school tours.
+The farm is also building an addition to expand its cafe, and in a few years, a cider barn where we they will make hard cider and vinegar as well as sweet cider.
 The farm is also undergoing a transition to holistic, rather than IPM conventional management, using biodynamic spray materials, compost and green manures to improve the health of the land.
+We will be acquiring our official organic certification in 2019, but for now the apples are managed using only organically certified materials (it takes 3 years of a repeated process to achieve certification).
 We invite you to come visit us!